Novelsreviewed by T. Nelson

 dec 18 2019. edited dec 20 2019

 reviewed by T. Nelson

 s someone who was baffled by the multitude of plot holes and unanswered questions in the movies that I sometimes refer to as Planet of the Ginges, I hoped that reading the books would clear things up.
-They're extremely light reading for an adult; despite their 4,095 pages it takes only a few weekends to read them.
+They're light reading for an adult; despite their 4,095 pages it takes only a few weekends to read them.

 There are, of course, many differences between the books and the movies.
 Most notably, the dialogue is not as crisp in the books.
 Voldemort doesn't disintegrate in the end and Harry doesn't break the Elder wand in half.
 Firenze, the clumsily CGI-rendered centaur, is a Hogwarts professor.
 And some of the characters are more likeable while others are nastier.

 In the movies we watch a group of children, selected mainly for their cuteness and hair color, grow up before our eyes.
 The sudden blast of cuteness caused a great disturbance in the Force, as if millions of voices suddenly cried out, saying “Awwwwww!” and then fell silent.
-By the third movie acting skills become evident and the stories began to have more logical cohesion.
+By the third movie acting skills become evident and the stories begin to have more logical cohesion.
 In the books, one must be content with watching the author's writing skill improve, as it does, through the seven volumes.

 In the story, Harry Potter is an orphan who is gradually driven out of his home in the Muggle world by his step-parents and goes to a boarding school in the UK where they teach him magic.
 The villain, Voldemort, has done something to him which left him with a N-shaped scar on his forehead, as if he fell asleep on a New Balance sneaker.
 It turns out that he is a “chosen one”, and everyone but Harry seems to know what he has been chosen for.